 Wayne Petersen's Bird-a-thon Fund Raising Page

-With the waning throes of Covid hopefully behind us, I am hopeful you will generously support my Bird-a-thon efforts this spring as I continue to work on behalf of bird conservation, more than ever, birds need your help.
+With the waning throes of Covid hopefully in our rearview mirror, I am optimistic that you will generously support my Bird-a-thon efforts this spring as I maintain my work on behalf of bird conservation at a time when birds more than ever need our help.

-As the senior member of our Bird Conservation team, during my lifetime I have sadly witnessed the steady decline of a number of once common or more widespread species, including American Black Duck, Northern Bobwhite, Upland Sandpiper, Red Knot, Roseate Tern, American Kestrel, Cliff Swallow, Saltmarsh Sparrow, Bobolink, and Eastern Meadowlark to name but a few.
+As the senior member of our Bird Conservation team, I have tragically witnessed the steady decline of a number of once common or more widespread bird species, including American Black Duck, Northern Bobwhite, Upland Sandpiper, Red Knot, Roseate Tern, American Kestrel, Cliff Swallow, Saltmarsh Sparrow, Bobolink, and Eastern Meadowlark to name but a few.